gerbera/gerbera/doc/config-server.rst

                 * Optional
                 * Default: **600**

                 Defines the backup interval in seconds.
+The value can be given in a valid time format.

     **MySQL**